jbuerman/Maritime-Shipping-Competition-AAMAS2025/_posts/2025-02-10-call-for-contribution.markdown

 - Announcement of Presentation Slots: 05/05/2025
 - Competition Results Presentation and Winner Announcement: 19 or 20/05/2025

-Submissions should be made via msc.aamas2025@soton.ac.uk, following the instructions provided at https://jbuerman.github.io/Maritime-Shipping-Competition-AAMAS2025/
+Submissions should be made via msc.aamas2025@soton.ac.uk, following the instructions provided at https://jbuerman.github.io/Maritime-Shipping-Competition-AAMAS2025/.

+All submission dates are 23:59h AoE (Anywhere on Earth).

 ## Competition Session at AAMAS